edhirst/MODAnalyzer/README.md

 3. Run the Producer on those AOD files.
 This reads the download directory and processes only the files in there.
 This produces N MOD files.

-4. Filter those N MOD files to get only those files for which the correct trigger fired.
-This process is called Skimming in this workflow.
-This will produce M <= N MOD files.
-For a certain AOD file, if none of the events in there have the correct trigger fired, a corresponding skimmed MOD file will not be written.
-That's why M might be less than N.

-5. Read in those "skimmed" M <= N output files one by one and calculate stuff to produce a single DAT file.
+4. Read in the output files one by one and perform calculation to produce the relevant dat files corresponding to each input file.
+In the case of 2011 data, the number of output files is 1.
+In the the case of simulated data, the number of output files is 2, corresponding to reconstructed and truth data.

-6. Produce plots using the DAT file produced in step (5).
+5. Produce plots using the dat files produced in step (4)

-This repository is concerned with steps (4) to (6) only.
+This repository is concerned with steps (4) to (5) only.
 Steps (1) to (3) are carried out by the [MODProducer](https://github.com/rmastand/MODProducer/ "MODProducer") package.

 ## Usage Instruction